Día de los Muertos

 The last year the Catrinas and Alebrijes were on display in the Zócalo for the first week of November and then in MAP (Museo Arte Popular) which has an incredible gift shop as well.
 We did a nice walk from Bellas Artes, through the Alameda Central Park, to the Zócalo and then back up via MAP to see the sites.

 Let me know what else there is not to miss in Mexico City for Día de los Muertos!
-I have heard the Diego Rivera and Frida Kahlo museums/houses always have a nice ofrenda display.
+Frida Kahlo’s museum had a nice ofrenda last year and during the last week of October, on calle Masaryk, all the shops had gorgeous floral displays on which are not to be missed!